 Federal and state leaders have dramatically expanded access to telehealth during the COVID-19 public health emergency.
-Please find below an index of top resources offered by the Alliance for Connected Care followed by some additional background information.
+Please find below top resources offered by the Alliance for Connected Care followed by some additional background information.

 Secretary Azar used his authority under the Public Health Service Act to declare a public health emergency across the entire United States on January 31, 2020 giving HHS additional emergency powers to respond to the coronavirus.
 On March 13, 2020, President Trump declared a national emergency, unlocking additional powers, under section 1135 of the Social Security Act.

 On March 5, Congress passed the Coronavirus Preparedness and Response Supplemental Appropriations Act, waiving restrictions on telehealth in Medicare fee-for-service to enable more seniors to access care from the safety of their own homes during the public health emergency.

 On March 21, Congress subsequently passed the Coronavirus Aid, Relief and Economic Security (CARES) Act, providing even greater flexibility for telehealth services.